Momentum-Team-11/notes/js-arrays.md

 }
 ```

+You might be wondering how we _call_ this function.
+Good catch!

-This is useful when we are using a function as an argument, which we do with `map`, `filter`, and `reduce`.
+Anonymous functions are useful when we are using a function as an argument, which we do with `map`, `filter`, and `reduce`.

 ---